hjboehle/-node-red-contrib-rules-io/README.md

 * config
 * rules

-In the next sections you find the descriptions of this keys.
+In the next sections you will find the descriptions of this keys.
 The explanations of the values are given in the angle brackets.

 #### Metadata

-The value of the metadata key is object with the following key value pairs:
+The value of the metadata key is an object with the following key value pairs:

     "metadata": {
         "rule_name": "<name of the rules by your choice>",